kadharriminecraft/robloxmultiplayer/worlds/WORLDS-SPEC.md

 / `economy` / `logic` / `script` — everything below applies the same.

-**How deep can it go?** The reference world `tycoon-world.json` is a complete 4-plot tycoon: claiming plots, an 8-button upgrade tree per plot, droppers feeding conveyors into collectors, income multipliers, a weapon-shop NPC selling 5 custom weapons, night zombie waves with kill bounties, teleporters, checkpoints, buff pads and a $25,000 win goal — in ~1,000 lines of pure JSON, no code.
+**How deep can it go?** The reference world `tycoon-world.json` is a complete 4-plot tycoon: claiming plots, a max-4 ranked buy-pad queue, droppers spouting over belts into collectors that fill raidable vault plates, weapon cases, a pay-per-wave zombie pad, per-plot auto resets and admin chat commands — in pure JSON + a short script, no engine code.

 ---